 PHILIP MOREHEAD is the editor of revised versions of the New American Roget's College Thesaurus, The New American Webster's Handy College Dictionary and Hoyle's Rules of Games.
 He is author of The New International Dictionary of Music and the Penguin Thesaurus.

-An accomplished musician, Mr. Morehead is Head of Music Staff of the Lyric Opera of Chicago and the Patrick G. and Shirley W. Ryan Opera Center.
+An accomplished musician, Mr. Morehead recently retired as Head of Music Staff of the Lyric Opera of Chicago and the Patrick G. and Shirley W. Ryan Opera Center.
 His previous positions at Lyric have included Music Administrator and Chorus Master, and Assistant Conductor.
 In recent years Mr. Morehead has been cover conductor at Lyric Opera for Die Meistersinger, Jenufa, Der fliegende Holländer, Sweeney Todd, Billy Budd and many others.
 He conducted regular season performances of Die Fledermaus and of the premiere production of Anthony Davis's Amistad and student performances of La Traviata, The Cunning Little Vixen, and Carmen.
 In addition to repertoire coaching and work in preparation of Lyric Opera and Ryan Opera Center productions, he conducted performances of Rossini's Cinderella for the Center.

 When not engaged in his Lyric Opera duties Mr. Morehead is a free-lance pianist, harpsichordist, and conductor.
 His conducting work has included performances of Boulez' Improvisations sur Malarmé for the Contemporary Chamber Players at The University of Chicago and Gounod's Faust at Illinois State University.
 He is a founding member and pianist/conductor of CUBE (www.cubeensemble.com), a Chicago-based chamber ensemble specializing in the performance of new music.
 With the CUBE ensemble he has performed as pianist in a wide variety of repertoire and has conducted the ensemble in world premieres of William Ferris An Eden Garden, Sebastian Huydts Three Serious Songs, Russ Grazier Leaving, Arriving, and other works.
 He now lives in Canada, where he is music director of the Highlands Opera Studio in Haliburton, Ontario, where he has conducted their productions of Gounod Faust, Mozart Così fan tutte and Puccini La bohème, and this summer will conduct Strauss Ariadne auf Naxos.

 From 1981 to 1985 Mr. Morehead worked regularly with Tulsa Opera in Tulsa, Oklahoma.
 In Spring of 1983 he conducted student performances of Puccini's Madame Butterfly, and in 1984 he conducted their Spring production of Gilbert & Sullivan's Pirates of Penzance, directed by David Gately and starring Karen Hunt and James Billings.